uma-universal-money-address/protocol/umad-05-payreq-request.md

     "identifier": { "mandatory": boolean },
     "countryCode": { "mandatory": boolean },
     ...
 All fields optional and more fields may be negotiated.
 See [LUD-22](https://github.com/lnurl/luds/pull/252) },
+  // Settlement information specifying which settlement layer and asset to use for this payment.
+  // If not specified, the payment will settle via Lightning.
+  "settlement": {
+    "layer": string, // eg. "ln", "spark"
+    "assetIdentifier": string, // eg. "BTC" for lightning, or token identifier for Spark },
 }
 ```